Balance puzzle: Twelve-coin problem

-A more complex version has twelve coins, eleven or twelve of which are identical.
+A more complex version has twelve coins, eleven of twelve of which are identical.
 If one is different, we don't know whether it is heavier or lighter than the others.
 This time the balance may be used three times to determine if there is a unique coin—and if there is, to isolate it and determine its weight relative to the others.
 (This puzzle and its solution first appeared in an article in 1945.)
 The problem has a simpler variant with three coins in two weighings, and a more complex variant with 39 coins in four weighings.

 Solution

 This problem has more than one solution.
 One is easily scalable to a higher number of coins by using base-three numbering: labelling each coin with a different number of three digits in base three, and positioning at the n-th weighing all the coins that are labelled with the n-th digit identical to the label of the plate (with three plates, one on each side of the scale labelled 0 and 2, and one off the scale labelled 1).
 Other step-by-step procedures are similar to the following.
-It is less straightforward for this problem, and the second and third weighing depends on what has happened previously, although that need not be the case (see below).
+It is less straightforward for this problem, and the second and third weighings depend on what has happened previously, although that need not be the case (see below).